KingofSkulls/Lethal-Company-Constant-Spawning/README.md

 # Credits
 - All new code written by Skull King
-- Credit to Akalllo for the idea
+- Credit to AKalllo for the idea
 - Credit to the following developers for creating the Game Master mod used as a base for this mod
 - Pre 1.11 code written by iminxx
 - Icon by sadamazon